Trump judges and nominees who have fought fairness, equality, and opportunity for lesbian, gay, bisexual, transgender

 Don Willett (Fifth Circuit) disparaged the right of LGBTQ people to marriage equality, when he joked about wanting the “right to marry bacon” in a tweet.
 He also joked about California’s laws relating to transgender students’ participation in school sports.
 Willett has also consistently ruled against same-sex marriage rights.
 In 2005, Willett attended a Texas Restoration Project event that the Austin Chronicle described as an event for then-Governor Rick Perry and “religious conservatives [to] get together to bash gays.”

-Cory Wilson (Nominated to Southern District of Mississippi) said that “gay marriage is a pander to liberal interest groups and an attempt to cast Republicans as intolerant, uncaring and even bigoted.”
+Cory Wilson (Nominated to Fifth Circuit) said that “gay marriage is a pander to liberal interest groups and an attempt to cast Republicans as intolerant, uncaring and even bigoted.”
 As a legislator, Wilson voted to allow businesses to refuse service to LGBTQ persons.

 Allen Winsor (Northern District of Florida) defended Florida’s ban on same-sex marriages.